 The Company is restating its 2010 financial statements to correct an error related to the accounting for derivative liabilities.
 The error related to the process of allocating the proceeds of a financing to two instruments when one of those instruments was a derivative liability.
 Originally, the Company allocated the proceeds using the relative fair value of the two instruments with the derivative liability being recorded at its fair value and any difference between the relative fair value and fair value being charged to a derivative gain or loss upon issuance.
-Although Generally Accepted Accounting Principles ("GAAP") does not address this situation specifically and the Company believed its original accounting to be supported by GAAP, after discussions with the SEC Staff the Company determined that its accounting was not consistent with common practice used by other registrants in similar circumstances.
+The purpose of this restatement is to first allocate the proceeds to the derivative to the extent of its fair value with the residual allocated to the common stock.